MileHacker Logo

 Driving Laws & Parking

-• Driving Laws: Stay on the right of the road.
+• Driving Laws: Keep to the right side of the road.
 Traffic laws are strictly enforced.

 • Local driving styles can act aggressively.

-• Parking: Can be challenging and expensive in downtown areas of Xiangtan.
+• Parking: Can be challenging and expensive in central areas of Xiangtan.

 • Road Conditions: Generally good on major highways; smaller roads might vary.